pgilfernandez/Simplify3D_Profiles/README.md

 ------
 **Profiles**: just open Simplify 3D and go to File/Import FFF profile

-**Printer models**: depending on your OS the folder might change.
-As far as I have tested:
+**Printer models**: depending on your OS the folder where models are placed might change:

-    OSX: [your_user]/Library/Application Support/Simplify3D/S3D-Software/
+    - OSX: [your_user]/Library/Application Support/Simplify3D/S3D-Software/
-    Windows: not tested
+    - Windows: not tested
-    Linux: not tested
+    - Linux: not tested

 License
 ------